cloudmesh/cloudmesh1/doc/source/cm-shell.rst

-Info
+Help
 ----------------------------------------------------------------------

-The info command is a standard command that is defined in cmd3 and displays some internal information related to the command shell.
-It lists the cmd3 dict, as well as information about verions and scopeless commands.
-Commands with scops can be activated with the use command.
+The help command is a standard command that is defined in cmd3 and displays some internal information related to the command shell.
+It lists the cmd3 dict, as well as information about versions and scope-less commands.
+Commands with scopes can be activated with the use command.
 For more information see::

   cm> help use